Dear Collaborators,

 Regards,

-Solar activity has dropped to a moderate level since the
+Solar activity has increased to a medium level since the last message.

 See http://www.SolarMonitor.org for images and